-The Ikkatsu Project had its beginnings in an expedition that examined several different aspects of plastics pollution on the Washington Coast.
-Project efforts established a baseline for the presence of debris from the 2011 tsunami, compared recently cleaned northern beaches to sections of the southern portion of the route that don’t see as many volunteer cleaning efforts, and documented specific beaches where plastic flotsam and tsunami debris come ashore in larger quantities.
+The Ikkatsu Project had its beginnings on an expedition that examined several different aspects of plastics pollution on the Washington Coast.
+Project efforts for that initial undertaking established a baseline for the presence of debris from the 2011 tsunami, compared recently cleaned northern beaches to more isolated sections of the southern portion of the route, and documented specific beaches where plastic flotsam and tsunami debris come ashore in larger quantities.

 – Dr. Marcus Eriksen, 5 Gyres Institute